 • Identification and vehicle registration (Items 1 and 2)

-• Proof of residence displaying both the applicants name and applied-for address, such as a current rental agreement or recently dated mail such as a utilities/phone bill or bank/credit card statement (Item 3)
+• Proof of residence displaying both the applicant's name and home address, such as a current rental agreement or recently dated mail such as a utilities/phone bill or bank/credit card statement (Item 3)

 You're a student from out of town